“I wanted to take advantage of every opportunity I could.”

 Unique experiences on campus and abroad

-For Gleason, some of her most defining experiences at Stevens stemmed from her role as a resident assistant (RA).
+For Gleason, some of her most defining experiences at Stevens stemmed from her role as a resident advisor (RA).
 As the eldest of six children, she embraced the role of mentoring new students as they transitioned from high school to college.

 “Being an RA is a privilege, and something I do not take for granted.”

 There have been many other memorable experiences at Stevens.
 As a Stevens Scholar, Gleason had the opportunity to travel to Greece and take part in a three-credit international business course, meeting with industry leaders in that nation in the process.